 Cool Classics! uses classic books to connect children to a unified world of reading, art, culture, humanities and ideas.
 An award-winning journalist who substitute teaches in the Chicago Public Schools designed Cool Classics! to mix pedagogy and play for small groups of elementary public school students in an after-school setting.

-Cool Classics, Inc. is committed to improving literacy among low-income elementary school students, expanding their sense of arts, culture and humanities, creating readers and critical thinkers, serving schools that have lost arts and culture programs and are overwhelmed by demands of test-driven curricula.
+Cool Classics, Inc. is committed to improving literacy among under-served elementary school students, expanding their sense of arts, culture and humanities, creating readers and critical thinkers and serving schools that have lost arts and culture programs and are overwhelmed by demands of test-driven curricula.

 “The power of books is inestimable.
 Reading remains one of the skills that helps connect us to our world and the worlds of others.

 I understand that many children are not exposed to classic and complex literature, nor given the opportunity to start a connection to books early in life.
 Our technologically dependent world doesn’t stress reading, and the books we often tout are the most common, most commercial or most politically correct texts.
 It has been obvious to me that a lack of reading skills divides children very early on into those who will succeed and those who are less likely to find success.